Staff Benefits and Wellbeing

-We offer a 100% fee waiver for staff wishing to study a University of Suffolk undergraduate or postgraduate course, irrespective of the relevance to their job role.
-The offer is subject to conditions and these can be found in our Support for Staff Academic Study and Continuing Professional Development Policy, once you are appointed.
+We offer up to a 100% fee waiver for staff approved to study a UoS undergraduate or postgraduate course* as agreed following PDP and appraisal.
+The offer is subject to conditions, which can be found in our Support for Staff Academic Study and Continuing Professional Development Policy, during employment.

-We work closely with specialist internal and external providers to design programmes and short courses which meet specific learning and development requirements.
+We also work closely with specialist internal and external providers to design programmes and short courses which meet specific learning and development requirements.

 - Academic Leadership